 On Twitter, you can sign up to follow people in your local area and/or specialist niches.
 You can find such individuals in Twitter directories such as Wefollow (www.wefollow.com).
 Not only will you hear if they have any jobs or opportunities going, but you will also learn more about current issues and areas of interest.
 Don't forget to list yourself on Wefollow and similar directories as well.

 Promote Your Blog or Website

 If you have a blog or website, Twitter offers a good way of driving traffic to it.
 Send a Twitter message every time you update your site or add another post to your blog.
 And remember, it's not only your followers who will see such updates.
 There's a good chance that some will 'retweet' your message to their followers, potentially bringing your post to the attention of hundreds or even thousands of people.

-You can search Twitter in various ways.
-Twitter's own search engine is at http://search.twitter.com or you can try independent search services such as www.totaljobs.com or www.indeed.co.uk.
+You can search on Twitter in various ways.
+Twitter's own search engine is at http://search.twitter.com, or you can try independent search services such as www.totaljobs.com or www.indeed.com.
 You can search using 'copywriter' and even indicate if you wish to restrict your search to a specific geographical location.

 There are many more forums devoted to writing in general, and their members certainly include copywriters.
 One popular UK-based forum with a good reputation for welcoming newcomers is My Writers Circle at www.mywriterscircle.com.

-Forums are online communities, and it is considered bad form to use them to market yourself too overtly.
-Most will, however, allow you to include a link to your blog or website in your profile, and perhaps a line promoting your services in your signature text, which appears at the foot of every message you post on the forum.
+Forums are online communities, and it is considered a bad form to use them for marketing yourself too overtly.
+Most will, however, allow you to include a link to your blog or website in your profile and perhaps a line promoting your services in your signature text, which appears at the foot of every message you post on the forum.

 Through forums, you can get to meet other copywriters, as well as editors, publishers, agents, and so on.
 Forums can also be good places to ask (and answer) questions, discover market information, and perhaps get advice and feedback on your writing.